 Living as we do in Northeast Ohio, we take our baseball seriously, and never more than this year.
-It was terrifically exciting, and made ever the more so when we received, just moments before game time, a selfie from my son overseas, at 3 am Israel time, wide-eyed, geared up, in high spirits, and ready for baseball at 3 a.m. local Israel time!
+It was terrifically exciting, and made ever the more so when we received, just moments before game time, a selfie from my son overseas, wide-eyed, geared up, in high spirits, and ready for baseball at 3 a.m. local Israel time!
 This son who, once upon a time, along with his older brother, used to spread the Plain Dealer on the driveway every morning to digest the baseball stats while they awaited the bus that would spirit them away to kindergarten and fourth grade.

 Baseball stories abounded.
 One friend wore her lucky shirt every game day and, as expected after three Indians wins, declined to watch on a different television set on the off chance that it would break the spell.
 My coworkers celebrated by decorating work spaces with accumulating numbers of red banners.
 We loved hearing about the adorable, persistent four-year-old who simply would not take no for an answer, inviting his significantly older neighbors to come watch the game together at his house.
 Baseball is a glue that connects our days and years.

 We prepared for every game by popping big bowls of popcorn for all, including older brother, who came with our new daughter-in-law.
 Everybody got into the act, our daughter texting from her cozy perch across town (Have fun.
 Go tribe!), and my mom and dad texting frequently from New Jersey: “Play ball popcorn ready.”
 When I replied to dad’s “Try something else might change your luck,” with “I’ll put pepper in the popcorn tonight!,” he texted back: “Lemon pepper is the way to go.”
 I also love the taste of nutritional yeast in popcorn.